Grinshpon/fiz/README.md

 ### Style

-Fiz uses camelCase for values, and PascalCase for types and modules.
+Fiz uses camelCase for variable and function names, and PascalCase for types and modules.
+This is enforced by the compiler.
 File names are lowercase.

 ### Experimental